thymedev/thymedev.github.io/src/coffee/emotes/README.md

 <CogHero cog="emotes" :desc="$frontmatter.description" />

+> ⚠ **Notes**
+> <br>
+> Due to a recent Discord update, please ensure you are only adding emotes you have permission to use, or are from servers your bot can access.
+Otherwise, emotes may not display properly.

 The emotes cog is powerful in its support to search through a public spreadsheet using the Google Sheets API.